wannerdev/mcopyfind/README.md

 # Mcopyfind
-Mcopyfind is a Moodle plagiarism plugin based on <a href="https://plagiarism.bloomfieldmedia.com/software/">wcopyfind/copyfind </a> which aims to provide a usable tool to detect collusion.
+Mcopyfind is a Moodle plagiarism plugin based on <a href="https://plagiarism.bloomfieldmedia.com/software/">wcopyfind/copyfind </a> which aims to provide a tool which can help to detect collusion.

 ## Setup to start developing
 To start developing you need a running moodle instance.
 If you use windows you can Download pre packaged <a href="https://docs.moodle.org/311/en/Windows_installation">windows moodle</a>.